lowRISC/TestRIG/README.md

 cd ../../
 ```

-The dependencies for Ibex are VCS which you will need to install separately.
+The dependency for Ibex is VCS, which you will need to install separately.

 ## Custom Configurations